morotsman/primes_generator/README.md

 So now the functionality is in place with basic error handling.

 However there are still things that needs to be done before the services are ready for production.
 I however think that they are out of scope for this assignment?
-I list them below.
+I list some of them below.

 ## Linting/Check style